Have you voted for the best institutional and student blogs eduStyle Collegewebeditor.com awards?

 1) When did you launch your blog?

 W&M launched the re.web blog on November 29, 2006.
-The W&M web redesign project was in a pre-planning phase at that point; our redesign effort officially launched in February 2007.
+The W&M web redesign project was in a pre-planning phase at that point; our redesign effort officially launched in February 2007.2) What was your goal at that time?
+What was its target audience?

 At launch, the goal of the re.web blog was to support of one of our five project goals – to encourage broad participation by the campus community, offering numerous opportunities for feedback and suggestions.
 Members of both the re.web project team and the W&M Web Redesign Advisory Committee were committed to a transparent communication strategy for this campus-wide initiative that would bring significant change for the W&M web environment.
 Our target audience was W&M students, faculty, and staff.
 It only made sense to use the web as the primary communication tool for a web redesign project.
-In a nutshell, we wanted the re.web blog to be the central location for getting information, reading updates, and providing feedback.
+In a nutshell, we wanted the re.web blog to be the central location for getting information, reading updates, and providing feedback.3) In your opinion, what makes this blog unique?

 In my opinion, our blog is unique because it is the primary communication tool for a campus-wide initiative.
 Additionally, we are attempting to offer variety in our content.
 For example, our blog